 Everybody has been exposed to Music Labels in one way or another.
 Maybe you are in a contract with them as a songwriter or producer, or you simply hear their repertoire when listening to music.
-Maybe you are looking for a record deal with a label.
+Maybe you are looking for a record deal with a British music label.
 In this article, I am going to tell you about the biggest labels in the industry, which control around 70% of the music market worldwide.
 I will also explore the equally exciting world of independent music labels, or ‘indies’ for short.
-I will explain what music labels are, their relevance in today’s music market, and how you can find the top music label for your musical endeavours.
+I will explain what music labels are, the biggest music labels, their relevance in today’s music market, and how you can find the top music label for your musical endeavors.
 Let’s jump right in!

 Generally speaking, a music label is a company responsible for the manufacturing, distribution, and promotion of recordings of their affiliated artists.
 Their main objective is to sell the artist’s brand, and the products these artists create (mainly music released via streaming or as a physical release).